ipa320/RosTooling.github.io/docu/RosModelDescription.md

 ```

-The format is based the YAML file format.
+The format is based on YAML.
 All the words marked in the template with '**' are keywords that compose the model, they can't be modified.

-See the following model exmaple for the known teleop ROS package:
+See the following model example for the known teleop ROS package:

 ```
 teleop: